TriMates/DIMC-DC/README.md

 # The source code is the demo of for the paper: Deep Incomplete Multi-view Clustering with Dual Consistencies via IB.
-# The whole code will be public on https://github.com/TriMates/DIMC-DC, after the acceptance.
+The whole code will be public after the acceptance.

-## Train the DIMC-DC model
+# Train the DIMC-DC model

 ```
 --dataset wikipedia --data_dir data/wikipedia --pretrain load_ae